Single-Stage Truck Mounted Hydraulic Air Compressors

 • Removal of moisture prior to the air reaching tools or equipment.

-What is acfm (actual cubic feet per minute) vs. scfm (standard cubic feet per minute)?
+What is ACFM (actual cubic feet per minute) vs. SCFM (standard cubic feet per minute)?

 Standard cubic feet per minute (scfm) measures the air output using a standard that takes atmospheric conditions into account.